 Welcome! to Bears from Bergenfield.com

 Bears from Bergenfield: Bears or stuffed toys for traumatized children who need comfort or don't have any toys to hug.
-Just ask my son, Sam Goldstein, now 21.
-He started us off 10 years ago, while he himself was hospitalized.
+Just ask my son, Sam Goldstein, almost 23.
+He started us off 12 + years ago, while he himself was hospitalized.
 Can you imagine a life without toys to play with or teddy bears to hug?
 Well either could Sam or the rest of us at Cong.
-Beth Israel in Bergenfield, NJ 10 years ago.
-It was his idea to collect slightly used stuffed toys.
+Beth Israel in Bergenfield, NJ 12 years ago.
+It was his idea to collect slightly used (*no battery, no dark colored, no stiff ones, just small, just soft, and just huggable) stuffed toys.
 We were hoping to collect 100.
-That was 10 years ago and 135,000 toys ago.
+That was 12 years ago and 158,000 toys ago.

-We fly our toys, once we have collected the funds to pay for shipping, to: 1) Meir Hospital in Kfar Saba, 2) One Family Fund in Jerusalem, 3) Miklat bat Melech in Ramot and Beit Shemesh, 4) Migdal Ohr, 5) Sara Herzog Emunah Center in Afula, 6)Gilo Community Center Gan in Gilo, 7) Sheba/ Tel Hashomer Hospital.
-We also use Dolphin Express shipping for door to door service.
+We fly our *toys, once we have collected the funds to pay for shipping, to: 1) Meir Hospital in Kfar Saba, 2) One Family Fund in Jerusalem, 3) Miklat bat Melech in Ramot and Beit Shemesh, 4) Migdal Ohr, 5) Sara Herzog Emunah Center in Afula, 6)Shablul Day Care Center, Talpaz Community Center 7) Sheba/ Tel Hashomer Hospital.
 We also need volunteers to do pick ups at Ben Gurion for us from time to time.
-Please contact Ed Wolfe for details. firstname.lastname@example.org. or 0505354884.
+Please contact Ed Wolfe for details. email@example.com. or 0505354884.

 We offer an opportunity to do hesed, gimilut hasadim, "hands on mitzvah" in a fun, creative, and fulfilling way.